nourbenmoulehem/mermaid-markdown-practice/AddingNewNote-SequenceDiagram.md

   Note right of browser: The browser executes the callback function that renders the notes

-  browser-->>user: displays the new note page to the user
+  browser->>user: displays the new note page to the user
 ```